ButterscotchV/butterscotchv.github.io/web-safety/securing-bitwarden.md

 ### Browser Extension

+*Click on an image to view it larger*
 <div class="pswp-gallery">
 {% include photoswipe_image.html url='/img/web-safety/clipboard-settings-0.png' width='389' height='614' thumb_width='300' alt='An image illustrating where the settings page is for automatically clearing the clipboard on the Bitwarden browser extension' %}
 {% include photoswipe_image.html url='/img/web-safety/clipboard-settings-0-1.png' width='389' height='614' thumb_width='300' alt='An image illustrating where to change the setting for automatically clearing the clipboard on the Bitwarden browser extension' %}